kg4zow/remarkable.jms1.info/src/info/updates.md

 ### Identify your computer's IP address

+Before we get into this, there's something that you'll need to understand.

+> **Computers don't have IP addresses.**
+>
+> **Computers have interfaces, and INTERFACES have IP addresses.**
+>
+> Every device which talks on a network will have one or more *interfaces*.
+The most common examples of this are ethernet ports, wifi connections, and a weird thing called a "localhost" interface which usually has `127.0.0.1` or `::1` as its address, and doesn't connect to anything other than the machine itself.
+>
+> When you connect a reMarkable tablet via USB cable, the computer thinks it's a USB ethernet interface, and uses DHCP to request an IP address.
+The tablet runs a DHCP server on the USB cable's "network", which assigns the interface at the computer's end of the cable, an IP address in the same IP range as the tablet.
+Normally the tablet is `10.11.99.1`, and the computer will be assigned an address in the `10.11.99.(2-6)` range.

 Identify the IP address *to which* the tablet will need to connect, in order to reach your laptop.

 You can see your computer's IP addresses using a command like "`ifconfig -a`" (or for windows I *think* it's "`ipconfig /all`" maybe?)
 You're looking for the IP which is in the same network segment with the tablet - if you're connected via USB cable this will be `10.11.99.[2-6]`.

 This document will assume the IP is `10.11.99.2`, adjust below as necessary.

 ### Start a listener

 On the computer, start a copy of either [netcat](https://sectools.org/tool/netcat/) (aka `nc`) or [ncat](https://nmap.org/ncat/), listening on a port.
+One or both should be available from your system's software repositories (i.e. `yum`, `dnf`, `apt`, `brew`, etc.)

-For this document I'll use `8000` as the port number.
+For this document I'll use `nc` (because it comes with macOS) and `8000` as the port number.

 ```
 $ nc -ln 10.11.99.2 8000 > 01-req.txt
 ```

-You probably won't see any output, this is fine.
+You probably won't see any output right away, this is fine.
 Whatever traffic it receives will be sent to the `01-req.txt` file.

+At this point, your computer is listening for incoming network connections.
+Listening on the `10.11.99.x` interface means that only other devices on that network segment (i.e. the tablet) will be able to connect - if something on a wifi or other network tries to connect ro port 8000 they won't be able to.

 ### Configure the tablet